Every block. Signed and stamped.

 If you're running carrot or onion seed fields in Ephrata or Quincy, the June–August window is wide open.
 We placed our first seed contracts in 2026.
 The receipt format is the same as our orchard work — your production manager gets the same documentation, same signature, same level of detail.

 Yes.
-WA Apiary Registration #WA-APR-0744. $2 million general liability.
+WA Apiary Registration #WA25-304.
 Certificate of insurance available on request — we can have it to your production manager the same day.

 20 colonies per block for cherry and apple/pear work.
 40 colonies per field for seed production.
 We don't place partial loads — if a block needs 20 and we can only commit 18, we don't book it.

 Wenatchee–Leavenworth corridor, Quincy, Ephrata, and the Yakima Valley on request.
-We're based in Peshastin — 30 minutes from most Columbia Valley orchards.
-Distance isn't a problem.
-Access and bloom timing are what we talk about on the first walk.
+We're based in Dryden — 30 minutes from most Columbia Valley orchards.

 We pull it and replace it within 48 hours.
 No argument, no renegotiated invoice, no "we'll make it up next season."
 If the replacement doesn't happen inside 48 hours, the receipt says so — and we adjust.